bunx

 bunx my-cli --foo bar

 By default, Bun respects shebangs.
-If an executable is marked with #!/usr/bin/env node, Bun will spin up a node process to execute the file.
-However, in some cases it may be desirable to run executables using Bun's runtime, even if the executable indicates otherwise.
-To do so, include the --bun flag.
+If an executable is marked with #!/usr/bin/env node, Bun spins up a node process to execute the file.
+To run the executable with Bun's runtime instead, pass the --bun flag.

 bunx --bun my-cli

-Note — The --bun flag must occur before the executable name.
-Flags that appear after the name are passed through to the executable.
+The --bun flag must occur before the executable name. bunx passes flags that appear after the name through to the executable.

 bunx --bun my-cli # good